beaverbuilder/documentation/docs/beaver-builder/management-migration/add-custom-image-sizes.md

 ### Reserved Names

-When adding your own image sizes, you will be unable to use a few image size names that WordPress has reserved.
-You can learn more from the [WordPress Developer docs](https://developer.wordpress.org/reference/functions/add_image_size/#reserved-image-size-names).
+When adding your own image sizes with this code, you can't use any of the following image size names that WordPress has reserved.

 * `thumb`
 * `thumbnail`